metacpan/metacpan-cpan-extracted/distros/A/App-Followme/README.md

     capitalizing each word, The url and absolute\_url are built from the html file name.
 To change the look of the html page, edit the page template.
 Only blocks inside the section comments will be in the resulting page, editing the text outside it will have no effect on the resulting page.
+A complete listing of the variables is given in the variables section.

 - [App::Followme::CreateIndex](https://metacpan.org/pod/App%3A%3AFollowme%3A%3ACreateIndex)